pb111/Inferential-Statistics-Project/README.md

 -	The null hypothesis (Ho) is that there is no real difference exists between the tested groups.
 So, the result of the ANOVA’s F-ratio statistic will be close to 1.

+### Formula for ANOVA

+-	The Formula for ANOVA is given by the following formula-

+# D-Formula for ANOVA

+-	F=ANOVA coefficient
+-	MST=Mean sum of squares due to treatment
+-	MSE=Mean sum of squares due to error

 ===============================================================================